lrspeiser/sigmagravity/README.md

 A rough estimate of the correction to the PPN parameter $\gamma$ gives $\delta\gamma \sim 10^{-8}$, which would satisfy the Cassini bound by ~3 orders of magnitude.

 **Caveat:** These are order-of-magnitude estimates, not rigorous derivations.
 A complete analysis requires: (1) solving the modified field equations for a point-mass source, (2) computing the full PPN metric, and (3) evaluating fifth-force effects from $\nabla\Sigma$.
-We defer this to future work but note that suppression from $h(g)\to 0$ provides a robust mechanism for Solar System safety.
+We defer this to future work but note that suppression from $h(g_N)\to 0$ provides a robust mechanism for Solar System safety.

 ![Figure: Solar System safety](figures/solar_system_safety.png){width=100%}